sk-zk/Extractor/README.md

 ## Build
 A self-contained binary for Windows is available on the Releases page.
-On other platforms, install the .NET 6 (or higher) SDK and run the following:
+On other platforms, install the .NET 8 SDK and run the following:
 ```sh
 git clone https://github.com/sk-zk/Extractor.git --recursive
 cd Extractor